azagniotov/stubby4j/README.md

 ## Change Log
+### 2.0.7
+* Force regex matching only to avoid confusion and unexpected behaviour, with default fallback to simple full-string match (Michael England) [ENHANCEMENT]

 ### 2.0.6
 * Live YAML scan now also check for modifications to external files referenced from main YAML [ENHANCEMENT]
 * YAML parsing logic revisited [COSMETICS]